XidianNSS/Mosformer/README.md

 # Mosformer: Maliciously Secure Three-Party Inference Framework for Large Transformers

 A maliciously secure framework for efficient 3-party protocols tailored for  Transformer model inference.
+This work have been accepted by ACM CCS 2025.

+## Note
+This is an academic proof-of-concept prototype and is still under development.
+It **should not** be used in any security sensitive product.

+This repository currently provides the online phase implementation for privacy-preserving inference of large language models.
+The offline phase was implemented with [NssMPClib](https://github.com/XidianNSS/NssMPClib), and the performance results in our paper are based on that implementation and derived computations rather than being fully implemented here.

 ## Requirements